krishnagupta71/linux/README.md

 # Team members
 1. Krishna Gupta
-2. SHereen Punnassery
+2. Shereen Punnassery

 # Contributions
-1. Krishna Gupta- <br>
+1. Krishna Gupta: <br>

-2. Shereen Punnassery - <br>
+2. Shereen Punnassery: <br>

 All the work done above was reviewed by each other in order to proceed further.